The Office of the Mayor is seeking highly motivated and dynamic interns to make important contributions to the City of Berkeley.

 - Ability to prioritize workflow and meet deadlines in a fast paced environment

-- Commitment of 10-20 hours per week (can extend into the summer or following year for those
+- Commitment of 10-20 hours per week (can extend into the summer or following year for those interested)

 - Masters students preferred